 There was a huge buzz around the new concept of peer to peer betting.
 With the UEFA Euros in 2000 just around the corner, traditional bookmakers were not happy with the new craze.

 They were worried about match fixing and money laundering and claimed betting exchanges should be banned in the UK.
 In reality they were just worried about losing customers and being on the back foot.

-One of the main challenges bookmakers face is the inherent benefits to players using a betting exchange.
-We’ll come onto these reasons later in this Betfair review.
+One of the main challenges bookmakers continue to face is the inherent benefits to players using a betting exchange.
+We’ll come onto these reasons later in our Betfair review.